 How to Cut the Design into Folded Paper to Create a Snowflake

-Once the paper is folded.
-Hold the paper triangle as shown in the diagram below.
-Cut following the patterns to create different snowflakes.
-Once I got the hang of it – I was creating my own designs and not using this as a guide anymore.
+Once I got the hang of cutting out snowflake designs – I was creating my own designs and not using this diagram as a guide anymore.

 2. On the more intricate snowflakes, I used a fabric napkin as a pressing cloth so I would not damage any of the details on the snowflakes.

-3. Once the snowflakes were all pressed, I gathered them, the yarn, and Aleene’s Tacky Dots and began to assemble the snowflakes to hang.
+3. Once the snowflakes were pressed, I gathered them, the yarn, and Aleene’s Tacky Dots and began to assemble the snowflakes to hang.

 I found it was easier to attach the snowflakes to the pom-poms on the yarn when the yarn was hanging from the window.
 I mounted a tension rod to my window and tied 3 pieces of yarn from it that were the length of my window.